nthimothe/FrDictionary/README.md

 # (French) Dictionary !

-Use your own personalized version dictionary with ease.
+Use your own personal dictionary with ease.
-Store English words, French words, Spanish words, or whatever you like—even important information such as a namemapped to a phone number.
+Store English words, French words, Spanish words and their definitions, or whatever you like—-even important information such as a named mapped to phone numbers.

 Valid Commands include: